Review information below on PharmCAS fees, payment methods, refund policies, and accompanying fee and payment details.

 - Payments made over the phone

 PharmCAS application fees are non-refundable.
 PharmCAS does not issue refunds for withdrawn applications or missed deadlines.
-Before submitting your application, you are prompted to review and agree to a Release Statement and Applicant Code of Conduct.
+Before submitting your application, you are prompted to review and agree to a Release Statement and the Applicant Code of Conduct.
 These documents include the no refund policy and describe applicant responsibilities throughout the application process.

 Credit Card Payment Disputes